Waste stream(s) permitted

 The waste types you can use are listed in Table 8, Schedule 2 of the Waste Management Licensing Regulations (Northern Ireland) 2003 (as amended).

-The waste must be used in accordance with the planning permission granted (if required) and must not exceed the dimensions of the final cross sections shown on any plan required to be submitted with the application.
+The waste must be used in accordance with the planning permission granted (if required) and must not exceed the dimensions of the final cross sections.
+The relevant planning permission, planning drawings and cross-sections must be submitted with the paragraph 19 exemption application.